 The coronavirus pandemic has caused major disruption across multiple industries, and many businesses will not recover from the economic hardships and reduced client base in future years.
 Sectors such as food and hospitality have taken the biggest hit, with just 71% of restaurants in the UK expected to open after the pandemic.

-But what does this mean for web design, SEO and digital marketing?
+But what does this mean for web design, SEO and digital marketing career?
 It’s hard to say, but what is clear is that more people are using search engines to find what they’re looking for, and by 2024, it’s estimated that ecommerce will have a 21.8% share in total global retail sales.
 This is why many companies are now moving off the high street and onto Google – they can maximise sales by doing this.

 As a result, the demand for web design London companies is increasing; developing a website is a complex task and many businesses are not able to just ‘do it themselves.’
 Whilst builders like Wix and Squarespace have grown in popularity in recent years, bigger websites like Apple or B&Q will need much more complex functionalities in order to give the best user experience, such as booking integration and ecommerce.
 With Google’s new page experience algorithm rolling out at the end of August 2021, websites need to be fast, reliable and easy to use (not to mention mobile optimised!).